stakater-lab/stakater-nordmart-web/README.md

 * Node: ^8.0.
 * NPM.

-## Configurations
+## Dependencies

-Environment variables can be provided to configure the customer service.
+Web has two dependencies; and following environment variables must be provided.

 ### Gateway